darkknight377/INT217/README.md

 # INT217
-This was My End Term Project In Tableau Based on Covid-19 World Dataset on the Tableau
+This was My End Term Project In Excel Based on Covid-19 World Dataset from Kaggle.